Johan Mojica: Rayo Vallecano

-Real Valladolid (loan)
+Valladolid (loan)

-At Real Valladolid, Mojica was converted from left-back to a more attacking left winger.
-He quickly made an impact with his offensive contributions.
+At Valladolid, Mojica was converted from left-back to a more attacking left winger.
 On 21 December 2014, he scored two goals in a 7–0 home win over Barcelona B in the Segunda División.
-Mojica finished the 2014–15 season with seven goals and several assists, earning a place in the league’s Team of the Season.
+Mojica finished the 2014–15 season with seven goals and several assists, earning a place in the league's Team of the Season.
 His loan was extended for 2015–16, during which he provided multiple assists and scored twice.
-In total, Mojica recorded nine goals across two seasons at Valladolid and was one of the team’s standout players before returning to Rayo in 2016.
+In total, Mojica recorded nine goals across two seasons at Valladolid.

 Girona

 In January 2017, Mojica joined Girona FC on loan from Rayo.
-He immediately helped the Catalan club secure promotion to La Liga for the first time at the end of the 2016–17 season.
-His loan was renewed for the 2017–18 campaign, where Mojica became a regular in Girona’s debut top-flight season.
+He helped the Catalan club secure promotion to La Liga for the first time at the end of the 2016–17 season.
+His loan was renewed for the 2017–18 campaign, where Mojica became a regular in Girona's debut top-flight season.
 He made 30 La Liga appearances that year and contributed several assists as Girona achieved a mid-table finish.
 In June 2018, Girona purchased Mojica outright on a four-year contract following his successful loan spell.
 However, his progress was stalled by a serious knee injury suffered in August 2018, which sidelined him for most of the 2018–19 season.
 He managed only one appearance that year as Girona were eventually relegated from La Liga.